Lares, Puerto Rico: Landmarks and places of interest

-Culture

 Festivals and events

 Lares celebrates its patron saint festival in December.
 The Fiestas Patronales de San Jose is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Sie7e, and Ednita Nazario.

 Other festivals and events celebrated in Lares include: